KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

-Thus, by standard inequalities concerning the logarithm function, we obtain the following estimate for the fluctuations of the particle density:
+}Thus, by standard inequalities {for the logarithm, we obtain the following for the fluctuations of the particle density:

-For $\e,\beta \in \R_{>0}$ sufficiently small depending only on the universal constant $\beta_{\mathrm{u}} \in \R_{>0}$, this completes the proof. \end{proof} This next preliminary ingredient is another consequence of spatial regularity; roughly speaking, it permits us to replace the weakly vanishing quantities appearing the integral equation defining $\mathfrak{Y}^{N}$ with appropriate spatial averages. \begin{lemma} Consider the following quantities for $\e \in \R_{>0}$ arbitrarily small but universal:
+For $\e,\beta>0$ sufficiently small depending only on the universal constant $\beta_{\mathrm{u}}>0$, this completes the proof.} \end{proof} This next preliminary ingredient is another consequence of spatial regularity; {roughly speaking, it lets us replace weakly vanishing quantities appearing inside the integral equation defining $\mathbf{Y}^{N}$ with appropriate spatial averages.} \begin{lemma}\fsp Consider the following quantities for $\e \in \R_{>0}$ arbitrarily small but universal:

 Moreover, provided $\delta \in \R_{>0}$, define the following events with universal implied constant:

 Provided $\delta \in \R_{>0}$ sufficiently small but universal, there exists a universal constant $\delta' \in \R_{>0}$ such that